ibm-cloud-docs/FileStorage/adjustable-iops.md

 {: #adjustingstepsAPI}
 {: api}

-You can adjust the IOPS by using an API call to the SOAP web service.
+You can adjust the IOPS by using an application programming interface (API) call to the SOAP web service.
 The following sample API calls can be made from the scripting language of your choice.

 For more information about the SLAPI, see the [SLDN](http://sldn.softlayer.com/reference/softlayerapi){: external}.
 {: tip}